infoactive/data-design/README.md

 Basically all you're saying is, "Hey, this was originally made by these peeps, go check it out.
 Any edits to this were made by me, not them."
 Pretty reasonable, right?

-## Non-Commercial
+### Non-Commercial

 If you fork and make edits to this book, you can't do it for monetary gain.
 The purpose of this book is to help people make better-informed decisions in collecting, analyzing, and presenting their data.
 And to do that free availability of this book is kind of a big deal.
 So don't sell it, mmkay?

-## Share Alike
+### Share Alike

 Finally, your version has to be licensed under the same terms as this one is.
 No telling people they can sell their derivatives, no telling people they don't have to attribute back to the original.
 Basically, just keep everything free and open.

-## Well, What If...
+### Well, What If...

 Of course there are edge cases.
-There are times when you're just not going to be sure if doing `X` of `Y` will be kosher with the license or not.
+There are times when you're just not going to be sure if doing `X` or `Y` will be kosher with the license or not.
 That's fine!
 Just [open an issue on GitHub](https://github.com/infoactive/data-design/issues) and let us know what's up.
 We'll talk it over and help you figure out if what you want to do is cool beans or if you should tweak your plans a little bit.
 It never hurts to ask!

 # Can I Make Edits?

 Of course you can!
 That's part of the reason we're making this book totally openly sourced.
 We love when the community takes the time and effort to contribute to things like this.
 There are two different routes we recommend, depending on what you want to do.

-## Fork Us!
+### Fork Us!

 This is the best option if you want to go off in your own direction, or just want your own copy of the source for reference, or generally just don't think that you're in the mood to add a new chapter.
 For most people, this is the best option.

 What's even better?
 This is super easy to do.
 Just go [to the repository](https://github.com/infoactive/data-design) and click `Fork` in the upper right corner.
 Voila!
 You're now the proud owner of a brand spanking new Data.
 Design. repository.

-## Fork Us!
+### Fork Us!
 (Redux)

 Hey, wait a minute!
 What's up with this, didn't you say there were *two* routes?
 This is just the same thing all over again!